With Big Sky Resort opening more and more terrain for the season, winter is officially here!

 - Buddy system.
 When heading in to any situation where elements can change quickly, it’s important to let people know where you’re going and when you plan on being back.
 Having a partner while out exploring is helpful as well.
 You can monitor each other for signs of hypothermia and be a support system in case of emergency.

 We hope that you remain safe and make the most of your winter here in Big Sky!
-Check our local outfitters in the Meadow and at Big Sky Resort Mountain Village to find all the right gear for a great time and feel free to stop by the Visitor Information Center if you ever needs more Big Sky tips.
+Check our local outfitters in the Meadow and at Big Sky Resort Mountain Village to find all the right gear for a great time and feel free to stop by the Visitor Information Center if you ever need more Big Sky tips.
 As always, have a great time enjoying our paradise and don’t forget to share your photos with #VisitBigSky!